-As Mom and Dad get older many will start to lose their independence.
-Often, this leads to the need for Long-Term Care services and supports.
-This usually starts with reliance on family members for help with normal living activities.
-This usually means one son or daughter, or a daughter-in-law, becomes responsible for this support.
-This is where conflict can arise among siblings.
+As Mom and Dad become older, many will start to lose their independence.
+Often, this leads to the need for long-term care services and supports.
+Their decline usually begins with a reliance on family members for help with normal living activities.
+Their dependence on family members usually starts with one son or daughter, or a daughter-in-law who becomes responsible for this support.
+This is where the conflict can arise among siblings.

 There are two types of normal living activities.
 Activities of Daily Living (ADLs) & Instrumental Activities of Daily Living (IADLs) are the main tasks that the elderly, or those who have significant health issues, must manage to be safe and independent.